Table of Contents

-Regulations covering the form of EHC plans will come into force on September 1st 2014.
-In its response to the consultation on the SEN Code of Practice published the same day, DfE explained that it had chosen not to introduce a single national template, but will share further best practice examples of completed EHC plans.
-A common labelling system has been introduced in the Code of Practice meaning that every EHC plan must contain specified sections that must be labelled with the same letter. see page 31 Government response and final Code of Practice 2014 paragraphs 9.61 to 9.69
+Regulations covering the form of EHC plans came into force on September 1st 2014.
+DfE has chosen not to introduce a single national template, but will share further best practice examples of completed EHC plans.
+A common labelling system has been introduced in the Code of Practice and Regulations meaning that every EHC plan must contain specified sections that must be labelled with the same letter.
+More

 How soon will statements be replaced by EHC Plans?
 Click here for a brief guide

 Direct Payments and Personal Budgets for SENMore including Direct Payment FOIs